BaderLab/scClustViz/README.md

 These are DropSeq data from timepoints spanning neurogenesis and filtered for cortically-derived cells, processed on an earlier version of the pipeline and imported into scClustViz using PrepareInputs.

 ## scRNAseq analysis pipeline
 I've also included my current basic pipeline for scRNAseq analysis from data generated by a 10X Genomics Chromium and processed using 10X Genomics CellRanger.
 The quality control and normalization steps are based to some extent on the [workflow](http://dx.doi.org/10.12688/f1000research.9501.2) proposed by the Marioni group using their [*scran* package](http://bioconductor.org/packages/release/bioc/html/scran.html), and the clustering is done using the algorithm implemented in the Satija lab's [*Seurat* package](https://satijalab.org/seurat/).
 I've set the pipeline up as R notebooks so that they generate convenient reports as they run.
 Here's an example using [sample data from 10X genomics](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neurons_900).
-Note that if you use this pipeline to process your data, you can load the output straight into RunVizScript and skip the PrepareInputs processing step.
+*Note that if you use this pipeline to process your data, you can load the output straight into RunVizScript.R and skip the PrepareInputs.R processing step.*
 -   [Quality Control & Normalization](pipeline/pipeline_QCN.md) or a [pdf report](pipeline/pipeline_QCN.pdf), and download the [R notebook](pipeline/pipeline_QCN.Rmd) (RStudio required).
 -   [Clustering and DE analysis](pipeline/pipeline_Clust.md) or a [pdf report](pipeline/pipeline_Clust.pdf), and download the [R notebook](pipeline/pipeline_Clust.Rmd) (RStudio required).

 ### Contact
 You can [contact me](http://www.baderlab.org/BrendanInnes) for questions about this repo.
 For general scRNAseq questions, do what I do and [ask the Toronto single-cell RNAseq working group on Slack](http://bit.ly/scRNAseqTO)!